 1- Check What You Can Paint

-Most of the utility boxes are made of metal or vinyl, installed in the garage or a backyard.
+Most utility boxes are made of metal or vinyl and installed in the garage or backyard.

-Before you start, it’s important to check what you can paint and what you shouldn’t.
+Before you start, it’s essential to check what you can paint and what you shouldn’t.

 According to utility companies, these boxes may comprise:

 a) Gas Flow Meter:

 Some of these meters may have a plastic cover that should be masked and not painted.

 b) Energy Meter Box:

 Generally, an outside meter box includes a meter socket made of glass to measure the amount of consumed electricity in the house – it should NOT be painted.

 c) Networking Device: